scottyviscosity/the-harsh-north/campaign-setting.md

 At the top of the non-ruling social scale are the Named Men, those warriors who have earned great respect in battle.
 Most earn badass names, like Shama Heartless, the Bloody-Nine, or Tul Duru Thunderhead.
 Sometimes however, they gets pegged with an unfortunate nicknames, such as Forley the Weakest or Caul Shivers, who fell in a freezing river during a raid.

 ### Women
 Though Norse society is patriarchal, women have a stronger place in these lands than many might suspect.
 A woman may own property and can become a Jarl if her husband dies and has no male offspring.
 It is up to the woman to decide whom she weds and if she divorces.
-Whilst women are expected to stay behind during raids and wars, it falls to them to protect the home, so most are competent, if not outright-skilled warriors.
+While women are generally expected to stay behind during raids and wars, it falls to them to protect the home.
+Most are competent, if not skilled warriors in their own right.
+It is not unheard of to have a shield maiden join the shield wall alongside her clansmen.
+If a woman is skilled and favored enough, she can be given the right to join a raid.

 ## Military